Fiddlekins/fidbot2/notes/regex.md

 ## Update

 The inability to use the `i` flag has become overbearing and I have switched to using the re2-wasm module.

+### Update

+Eventually re2-wasm died and consistently errored out with memory allocation failure errors.
+No mention of this on the repo and too lazy to look into it further, we're switching to node-re2 now.